yhuang85/mandy/build-source/source/physics/the-quantum-theory-of-fields.rst

 			\end{bmatrix} + \cdots
 	\end{align*}

-where we've added the :math:`4`-indexes since we recall from discussions in :ref:`quantum_lorentz_symmetry` that we must lift the :math:`\omega` index to make it anti-symmetric.
+where we've added the :math:`4`-indexes since we recall from discussions in :ref:`sec_quantum_lorentz_symmetry` that we must lift the :math:`\omega` index to make it anti-symmetric.
 We now rewrite

 .. math::
 	:nowrap: